gitcoinco/grants-stack/README.md

 ```
 .
 ├── .github                     # github specific configuration
-├── packages
+├── packages                    # individual frontends and related packages
-│
 ├── package.json                # root package configuration
+├── docs                        # documentation
 └── README.md
 ```

 ##### Development

 We welcome external contributions.
-Please make sure to familiarize yourself with the [Contribution Guide](CONTRIBUTING.md).
+Please make sure to familiarize yourself with the [Contribution Guidelines](CONTRIBUTING.md).

-To contribute to this project, fork the repo and follow the instructions at [DEV.md](packages/grant-explorer/docs/DEV.md)
+To contribute to this project, fork the repo and follow the instructions at [DEV.md](docs/DEV.md)

 ##### Hosting